EdoStoppa/dementiaFeaturesExtractor/README.md

 After following the prerequisites section, to extract all the features simply run the file `run.py` from the main folder using `python run.py`.
 The results will be in `data/extracted/`.

 ### - Individual Feature Group
-Before running most of the individual scripts, you'll necessarily need to run (always starting from the main folder) `python extractors/preprocess.py`.
+Before running most of the individual scripts, you'll necessarily need to run (always starting from the main folder)<br />
+`python extractors/preprocess.py`.
 If you're interest in the audio features you'll also have to run `python mp3_to_wav.py`.

 Then, to run any Feature Group, simply run `python extractors/FILE.py`, where "FILE" is the name of the desired file.